priverop/JUSToolkit/docs/dev/Text-Specification.md

 ## InfoDeck folder

+This is the explanation of the komas in the Gallery menu (9 visible lines and 1 invisible = 10 lines per page).
+Info are the helper dialogs.

-Starting offset + absolute pointers + just strings
+Starting offset + absolute pointers + just strings.

 | Name            | Format   |
 | --------------- | -------- |